Corporate Governance and External Peer Review

 - Parties involved in collateral negotiations

-- Lawyers taking part in a directors and officers lawsuit after an insolvency
+- Lawyers taking part in a directors and officers lawsuit after an insolvency or other action

 The Value of the Right Approach